tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### 13. Students Do: Crypto Converter (20 min)

 In this activity, students will extend their cryptocurrency converter by adding a custom slot to allow users to select between Bitcoin, Ethereum, or Ripple to convert from US Dollars.
-Also, business logic to identify the cryptocurrency selected by the user and make the conversion will be added to the Lambda function.
+Also, business logic to identify the cryptocurrency chosen by the user and make the conversion will be added to the Lambda function.

 **Instructions:**